elvisgraho/static-parser-go/README.md

 # static-parser-go

 static-parser-go is a simple app that parses web application files from a folder.

-You could for example use "Save All Resources" browser extension to download all website files and then parse the with this app.
+You could for example use "Save All Resources" browser extension to download all website files and then parse them with this app.

 It is a simple regex matching defined in config.json, but it also can fetch missing .js or .json files found in documents.